kazuto1011/smoothgrad-pytorch/README.md

 # SmoothGrad with PyTorch

+PyTorch implementation of SmoothGrad [1].
-WIP, not tested on GPU
+WIP, not tested on GPU.

 ## Dependencies